PrsPrsBK/tbext-manifest-schema/README.md

 # tbext-manifest-schema

 * JSON Schema for Thunderbird extension.
+* This package does not work much as [addons-linter](https://github.com/mozilla/addons-linter) does for Firefox Addons.

 ## make definition files